-Iran's Economy and the Impact of the Nuclear Deal and Sanctions
+Iran's Economy, the Impact of the Nuclear Deal, and Sanctions

 How the Iran Nuclear Deal Affects You

 Iran's gross domestic product was $1.63 trillion in 2017.
 That's the 19th largest in the world.
 Its economy grew 3.5 percent in 2017.
 Iran's economy received a boost when the United States lifted sanctions in 2015.
 In February 2016, Iran began shipping oil to Europe for the first time in three years.
 It exported 4 million barrels to France, Spain, and Russia.

 Iran is the world's fifth-largest oil producer, pumping 4 million barrels per day.

 In 2017, it exported 1.3 million barrels per day.
 Over time, it expected to double that amount once it built up the necessary infrastructure.
 Oil makes up 80 percent of Iran's exports.
 Its primary export markets are China, India, South Korea, Turkey, and Japan.

 Iran has 10.4 percent unemployment and 10.5 percent inflation.
 But the economy had somewhat of a cushion.
 High oil prices from 2008 to 2014 allowed Iran to amass $132.6 billion in foreign exchange reserves.

 In 2017, Iran's GDP per capita was $20,000.
 That makes its standard of living higher than Mexico but lower than Russia.
 But 18.7 percent of the population lives in poverty, according to the CIA World Factbook.

 The United States first imposed sanctions on Iran in 1979 after it seized the U.S. Embassy in Tehran.
 In 2006, the United States asked the United Nations Security Council to impose sanctions on Iran if it didn’t agree to suspend uranium enrichment.
 It said Iran violated its compliance with the Nuclear Non-Proliferation Treaty.